 5. Attend all of your follow up appointments so that your tummy tuck recovery is monitored.
 Although complications are rare, your appointments will also allow us to see if anything abnormal develops so it can be addressed in a timely fashion.
 The schedule of your follow up visits is:

 - 1-2 days after surgery with a PA or nurse

 - 3 months with a surgeon

 - One year

 Your Flat, Firm Stomach

-You can look forward to wearing clothes that show off your flatter stomach, without feeling self-conscious.
+You can look forward to wearing clothes that show off your flatter stomach, without feeling self-conscious after your tummy tuck.
 Imagine wearing a bathing suit without having to worry about how you look, because you’ll know that you look great.

 There’s no point pursuing options that won’t give you the flatter stomach you deserve.
 Call now to book your private medical consultation with Dr. Breslow or fill out the contact form below.